 can tell you what to do before traveling and what to bring on your trip.Back to top

 3. My Form I-20 is about to expire.
 What should I do?

 Contact the International Center at least four weeks before your I-20 expires to meet an F1 advisor to review your situation.
 If you are graduating, you have 60 days from your I-20 expiration date to either: leave the United States; apply to and transfer to another U.S. school; apply to USCIS for a change of status to another visa; or apply for post-completion OPT (see #8).Back to top

 4. My F1 visa stamp in my passport is expiring or expired.
 What should I do?

 If you are not traveling abroad and re-entering the United States, you do not need to do anything.
-Your F1 visa stamp in your passport is only for entering the United States, and does not affect your ability to leave.
+Your F1 visa stamp in your passport is only for entering the United States, and does not affect your ability to stay.
 If you are traveling, you must get the visa renewed at a U.S. Embassy or Consulate abroad before you can re-enter the United States.
 F1 visa stamps can only be renewed outside of the United States.Back to top

 5. My passport is expiring.
 What should I do?

 Contact your home country’s consulate or embassy in the United States to renew your passport.
 Passports must be valid for at least 6 months into the future.
 Depending on your country it could take several weeks to renew your passport.Back to top

 6. I have lost my F1 status.
 What should I do?

 Loss of F1 status is extremely serious.
 Contact the International Center immediately to discuss your situation and how you can get your F1 status back